Doughty injured for preseason roundup 9 25 24

 “I saw a replay of it, and it’s probably worse on the replay than when it happened live,” said Kopitar, who was not part of the traveling roster in Las Vegas.
 “Can’t do anything about it now.
 We know Drew is going to do everything in his power to be back as early as he can be, and (we're) just going to have to play without him for the time being.”

 Doughty averaged 25:48 of time per game last season, second in the NHL behind Washington Capitals defenseman John Carlson (25:54).
-Doughty also led all Kings defensemen with 50 points (15 goals, 35 assists) in 82 games, and was tied forward Quinton Byfield for fourth on Los Angeles in assists.
+Doughty also led Kings defensemen with 50 points (15 goals, 35 assists) in 82 games, and was tied with forward Quinton Byfield for fourth on Los Angeles in assists.

-Doughty, who won the Cup with the Kings in 2012 and 2014 and received the Norris Trophy, voted as best defenseman in the NHL in 2016, ranks eighth all-time in scoring for the Kings (669 points; 156 goals, 513 assists in 1,177 games), third in games played, sixth in power play points (297; 80 goals 217 assists) and is Los Angeles' all-time scoring leader at the position.
+Doughty, who won the Cup with the Kings in 2012 and 2014 and won the Norris Trophy, voted as best defenseman in the NHL in 2015-16, ranks eighth all-time in scoring for the Kings (669 points; 156 goals, 513 assists in 1,177 games), third in games played, sixth in power play points (297; 80 goals 217 assists) and is Los Angeles' all-time scoring leader at the position.

 Selected by the Kings with the No. 2 pick in the 2008 NHL Draft, Doughty ranks fifth all-time for Los Angeles in playoff scoring with 57 points (18 goals, 39 assists) in 95 games.
 He was third in scoring for the Kings with 16 points (four goals, 12 assists) in 20 games when they won the Cup in 2012 and was fifth for Los Angeles with 18 points (five goals, 13 assists) in 26 games when it won again in 2014.